walmav/spiffe-example/beatrice/README.md

 * SPIRE is installed from a release tgz, update the URL `install_spire.sh`
 * sidecar is also installed from a release tgz, update `blog/container_ghostunnel/Dockerfile`
 * ghostunnel is build from a branch on the forin in the spiffe org, update `install_ghostunnel.sh`

+`make destroy` will halt and wipe all existing VMs

+## Reprovisioning the demo

+The provision scripts can be manually re-run from within the VMs at any time.
+They will clean up and re-install all SPIRE and demo related configuration.

+`make reprovision` will reprovision all VMs

 ## FAQ